 Tedworth is in the main School Building at the heart of the School and has a warm family atmosphere under the care of Housemistress Mrs Sarah Barnard.
 Tedworth girls like living life to the full and are renowned for a strong House spirit.
 House competitions are well supported with huge enthusiasm and talent, as they cheer on their Housemates in blue.

 The House boasts two kitchens and two Common Rooms, plus a central open courtyard where girls can study in the fresh air in summer or enjoy a barbecue at weekends when the weather allows.
 The House Committee ensures that everyone’s views are heard and that new ideas can be discussed.

 The girls have the opportunity to foster links with our international charity, Tiger Kloof School, in South Africa.
-We visited them in October 2016 and will be returning in October 2019.
+We visited them in October 2016 and in October 2019.
 This sees the girls immersing themselves in another culture, fundraising and taking part in service projects.
 At home, we also support Jo’s Trust, a cervical cancer charity, and have raised over £5000 in support of them.

 Who better to describe life at Downe House than the girls themselves?
 See the School from a different angle.Discover